brianhouse/braid/docs/content.md

     >>>
     >>> t2.rate = tween(0.5, 4)

 As simple as that is, that's probably the most interesting feature of Braid to me, and what give it its name.
-Note that rate tweens kept in sync in this way will start at the beginning of the next cycle that they are called.

 If you _don't_ want this functionality, pass `sync=False` to the thread constructor, and the thread won't try to reconcile itself.